 Pop-up trailers, on the other hand, have a hard roof and base, but the sides are made of durable canvas.
-This means pop-up campers are not ideal for camping in very hot or very cnew weather.
+This means pop-up campers are not ideal for camping in very hot or very cold weather.
 However, it also means they tend to be a bit lighter than A-frame trailers, which is great for towing purposes.

 Because A-frame trailers only pop up to make the rig taller, and not out to make it longer, they do tend to be much more cramped than their pop-up trailer counterparts.
 The largest A-frame we could find is less than 19 feet long and sleeps four adults.

-Comparatively, most pop-up trailers come with a fnewed-down length of 10-16 feet, but a set-up size of up to 26 feet.
+Comparatively, most pop-up trailers come with a folded-down length of 10-16 feet, but a set-up size of up to 26 feet.
 This means you and your family will have plenty of room to move around the trailer.

 - The A-frame trailer is the best option for individuals, couples, and very small families who wish to travel in extreme climates.

 - Pop-up campers are the clear choice for larger families, people who enjoy having extra space, and need the lightest option available.